imperugo/imperugo.github.io/_posts/2014-05-21-bye-bye-wordpress-welcome-github-pages.md

 - Write the post;
 - Push on github repo

+Github will compile the static files for you.
 Do you wanna know how fast & reliable is Github with Jekyll?
-Take a look to this report (remember that my skin is not optimized, lot of requests):
+Take a look to this report (remember that my skin is not optimised, lot of requests):

 ![image]({{ site.url }}/assets/2014/05/Pingdom-Report.png)

 If I convinced you to use Github, below some advice:

-- To migrate your posts use [this](http://import.jekyllrb.com/docs/home/) (it supports several sources like wordpress, xml, rss and so on);
+- To migrate your posts use [this](http://import.jekyllrb.com/docs/home/) (it supports several sources like Wordpress, xml, rss and so on);
 - If you add the license on github, you can also create/modify/delete posts directly for Github website, so you don't have to setup your environment.
 Read [this](https://github.com/blog/1327-creating-files-on-github) post;
 - Enable some cool Gems like I did [here](https://github.com/imperugo/imperugo.github.io/blob/master/_config.yml#L48-L52);
 - To render the **emoji** (the point above is mandatory) remember the [right syntax](http://www.emoji-cheat-sheet.com/);